Filibuster War: Casualties

 According to Henningsen, of Walker's 2,518 total soldiers, 1,000 were killed in action or died to disease, 80 were captured, and 700 deserted.
 He also estimated that 5,680 Central American soldiers were killed or wounded with an unknown number more dying to disease.

+According to Luis L.Schenoni, roughly 10,000 Costa Ricans died of causes related to the war, at a time when the country’s population was approximately 100,000.

 Aftermath

 Despite the failure of Walker's 1855–1857 expedition, he launched a second attempt to take control of Nicaragua in November 1857.
-U.S. Navy commodore Hiram Paulding landed soldiers in Punta Arenas.
+U.S. Navy commodore Hiram Paulding landed soldiers in Puntarenas.
 They arrested Walker and his filibusters the following month and brought them back to the United States.
 In January 1859, Walker converted from the Disciples of Christ to Catholicism, but many in Central America believed that Walker's conversion was an attempt to gain support ahead of another future filibuster expedition to the region.
 Walker did launch a third and final filibuster expedition to Nicaragua in mid 1860.
 Walker was quickly arrested by British captain Nowell Salmon and handed over to Honduran custody for trial.
 On 12 September 1860, Walker was executed by firing squad in Trujillo, Honduras.

 Central America–United States relations were strained by the Filibuster War and American immigration to the region effectively ceased.

+Several authors point to this war as key in the formation of Costa Rican state.